jupyter-lsp/jupyterlab-lsp/JEP.md

 > This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your JEP with a fuller picture.
 > If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

 Multiple editors already support the Language Server Protocol, whether directly or via extension points, including VSCode, Atom, Brackets (Adobe), Spyder, Visual Studio and many more.
-The list of clients and their capabilities is described at https://langserver.org/ in the "LSP clients" section and at https://microsoft.github.io/language-server-protocol/implementors/tools/.
+The list of clients and their capabilities is described at the community-maintained [knowledge site](https://langserver.org/) in the "LSP clients" section and at official website of the [LSP protocol](https://microsoft.github.io/language-server-protocol/implementors/tools/).

 Multiple proprietary notebook interfaces attempted integration of language features such as those provided by LSP, including Google Colab, Datalore, Deepnote, and Polynote; due to proprietary implementation details it is not clear how many of the existing solutions employ LSP (or its subset) under the hood.